ardhiraka/talent_fair_sample_challenge/old_tf2/README.md

 ENTRY IN THIS COMPETITION CONSTITUTES YOUR ACCEPTANCE OF THESE OFFICIAL COMPETITION RULES.

 The Competition named above is a skills-based competition to promote and further the field of data science.
 You must register via `Hacktiv8 Career Team` to enter.
 Your competition submissions ("Submissions") must conform to the requirements stated on the Competition Rules.
-Your Submissions will be scored by Judges from Hiring Partners (Kalbe and ARIA Indonesia).
+Your Submissions will be scored by Judges from Hiring Partners (MNC Portal and Sinarmas Land).
 Subject to compliance with the Competition Rules, Prizes, if any, will be awarded to participants with the best scores, based on the merits of the data science models submitted.
 See below for the complete Competition Rules.

 ### Competition-Specific Rules